alphanodes/redmine_privacy_terms/README.md

 Usage
 -----

-1. Add wiki page for the terms and wiki page that will be shown when a user rejects the agreement.
+1. First of all, add a wiki page for the terms and a wiki page with information for those users who reject the agreement.
-Add on the terms wiki page links to accept and reject the agreement: {{terms_accept}} | {{terms_reject}}
+Don't forget to add the macros on the wiki page with the terms which implement the "accept" and "reject" buttons: {{terms_accept}} | {{terms_reject}}
 If you want to use multiple languages, create a wiki page for each language.
-If no wiki page is available for a language, default wiki page will be used.
+If no wiki page is available for a language, the default wiki page will be used.

 E.g. "my_terms" (used as default), my_terms_de, my_terms_it, etc.

-2. Select your project and add your wiki page in privacy terms plugin settings.
+2. Second, go to the plugin settings and open the section "Terms of use".
+Enable the function and select your project and add your wiki pages that you have created before.
+Apply your changes.

 3. Enable the Terms in settings.